alexshtf/alexshtf.github.io/_posts/2025-08-19-Orthogonality.md

 For example, if our original basis was bounded, but the ratio $$\frac{1}{u}$$ isn't, then the new basis suddenly consists of unbounded functions that may grow to infinity.
 Alternatively, if this ratio decays towards zero, then the new basis functions also decay towards zero.

 Let's look at a concrete case to understand the issue.
-Suppose one of our feature $$x$$ is the total time the user spent on our website in the last month.
+Suppose our feature $$x$$ is the total time the user spent on our website in the last month.
 Probably, the effect of this feature on user behavior "flattens" at some point - users who spent 5 minutes may be different than the ones that spent 10 minutes, but those that spent 10 hours may not be that different from those that spent 20.
 We certainly would _not_ want a function that grows to infinity as $$x$$ grows!

 But this idea of dividing by $$u$$ gives us some degree of control.
 You can mix it with the mapping approach to design a family of feature orthogonal w.r.t the weight of your choice, but also have the desired properties you want, such as growth or decay.
 These desired properties are the _inductive bias_ you bake into your model to help it generalize better to unseen data.